BlockchainCommons/Gordian/README.md

 [Linux Bitcoin-StandUp-Scripts](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts) achieves the same thing as GordianServer-macOS, but comes in the form of Linux scripts rather than a central app.

 The easiest-to-use version of the Linux scripts run through the StackScript system at Linode, but you can alternatively use Linux scripts that have been tested with Debian Stretch and Ubuntu 18.04.

+## Gordian Signer on Android, MacOS, or iOS

+The multi-platform GordianSigner app for [Android](https://github.com/BlockchainCommons/GordianSigner-Android), [iOS](https://github.com/BlockchainCommons/GordianSigner-Catalyst), and [MacOS](https://github.com/BlockchainCommons/GordianSigner-macOS) very simply allows for a PSBT to be signed by the input of a xprv, 12-word mnemonic word set, or QR-UR.
+It does not transmit the PSBT, but just updates it, for finalization on another node.

+This is our first example of a rapid multi-platform deployment, and also our first example of one of patrons (Bitmark) directly working with us to release an app for the Commons.

 ## Quick Connect for the Gordian system